tsnellgrove/dark_castle3/doc/to_do.md

 *** Structured Interpreter Notes ***

 - IDEA: next interp() goals:
-	- TBD: create a version just for interp() updates and gather all interp updates there!!
+	- INPROC: create a version just for interp() updates and gather all interp updates there!!
+	- DONE?: introduce a vs. an
+	- DONE?: address 'I can't see a x_y' error
 	- IDEA: noun synonyms (different than abreviations)
 	- IDEA: global verb synonyms
 	- IDEA: simple prep verbs ('sit_in')
 	- DONE: basic interp features: 'take all', 'again', 'wait'

-	- DONE??: address 'I can't see a x_y' error
-	- DONE??: introduce a vs. an
+Articles and Lists: [DONE]
+- DONE: change backpack and worn lists to include 'a' and 'an'
+- IDEA: maybe a txt_handling() module with a disp_lst() func that takes care of
+	- DONE: "x", "x & y", "x, y, & z";
+	- DONE: 'a' or 'an';
+- DONE: Can 'a' vs. 'an' be fixed?

 Research: